sreeduggirala/checkmate/README.md

-# Checkmate - Dual-Agent Coding Assistant MVP
+# Checkmate - Dual-Agent Coding Assistant

 A VSCode extension that uses two LLM agents (Builder and Reviewer) to implement code changes with built-in quality checks.